jndre/In-the-DOM-We-Trust/README.md

 docker compose up
 ```
 The docker compose command starts a MySQL and a MongoDB database that store the results of the crawling and dynamic analysis steps.
+The logs of the docker services are very verbose and can be ignored.

 Next, seed the database with the URLs to be crawled (in this case only `http://localhost`).
 Afterward, start the crawler:
 ```bash